Brooking/ColonyShip/Progression.md

 A general guess about the steps to proceed (cribbed from http://www.roguebasin.com/index.php?title=How_to_Write_a_Roguelike_in_15_Steps)

-1. Dude walking around a room
+* Dude walking around a room
-  a.
-Acii art, @ is the dude, . is the floor, |+- are the walls
+  * Acii art, @ is the dude, . is the floor, |+- are the walls
-  b.
-Dude moves, not the room
+  * Dude moves, not the room
-  c.
-Dude does not walk thru walls
+  * Dude does not walk thru walls
-  d. arrow keys control movement
+  * arrow keys control movement

-2. Scrolly world
+* Scrolly world
-  a.
-Dude stays put, world moves around him
+  * Dude stays put, world moves around him
-  b.
-Does he move to edge at edge?
+  * Does he move to edge at edge?
 Or does world scoll off the other way?

-3. Happier Map
+* Happier Map
-  a.
-Statically enhance map with doors, etc.
+  * Statically enhance map with doors, etc.
-  b.
-Create a status frame
+  * Create a status frame

-4. Scarier map
+* Scarier map
-  a.
-Monsters
+  * Monsters

-5. And then some other stuff...
+* And then some other stuff...